 Clearwater Analytics values the trust you have placed in us and is committed to maintaining the privacy of your personal data.
 Our policy details the types of personal data we collect from visitors and registered users through our public website, as well as users of the Clearwater SaaS service itself.
-The Clearwater practices defined in this policy conform to and are compliant with GDPR principles.
+The Clearwater practices defined in this policy conform to and are compliant with GDPR and CCPA principles.

 Purpose of Information Gathering and Usage